Emotional support for families

 Anticipatory grief

-If your loved one has advanced or inoperable cancer, you might experience anticipatory grief.
+If your loved one has advanced cancer, you might experience anticipatory grief.
 This is where you start to grieve for the loss of the person you love before they die.

-This is very difficult, but it is how many people react when someone they love has cancer.
+This is very difficult, but many people react this way when someone they love has cancer.

 What can help me deal with the emotional impact?